Skip to content

 Once thought to exist only in the frozen outer parts of the Solar System, it turns out to abundant in permafrost and beneath the ocean floor.

-The USGS regard methane clathrates as fossil fuel resource; one cubic metre of methane hydrate produces between 163-180 cubic metres of natural gas (so the explosive potential is also high).
-While they have identified the risks of mining it…
+The United States Geological Service estimates regard methane clathrates as a fossil fuel resource; estimating that the amount of carbon in clathrates is twice the amount of carbon that exists in all the fossil fuels on Earth.
+One cubic metre of methane hydrate produces between 163-180 cubic metres of natural gas (so the explosive potential is also high).
+Mining it risks:

 …the prospect of so much cheap gas is hugely appealing, especially as the Arctic is becoming increasingly accessible as more sea ice melts each year.

-‘Tipping points’ are being exceeded in large areas as the Arctic Ocean also experiences record breaking temperatures for extended periods (Fig. 7).
+‘Tipping points’ are being exceeded in large areas as the Arctic Ocean also experiences record breaking temperatures for extended periods .
 Videos 3 & 4 explore, amongst other impacts, how methane erupts due to melting permafrost.

 Video 3: Explains how methane clathrates formed, why they are now melting, and the implications.